 Any institution violating any provisions relating to the smoking regulation or failing to take reasonable measures to enforce smoking regulations is taken to have committed a Class B misdemeanor, and is punishable only by a fine not to exceed five hundred dollars ($500).[vii]

 The law of Tennessee permits smoking in certain places.
-These include age-restricted venues; hotel and motel rooms that are rented to guests and are designated as smoking rooms; premises of any manufacturer, importer, or wholesaler of tobacco products, and all premises of any tobacco leaf dealer or processor, and all tobacco storage facilities.
+These include age-restricted venues; hotel and motel rooms that are rented to guests and are designated as smoking rooms;provided, that no more than twenty-five percent (25%) of rooms rented to guests in a hotel or motel may be so designated, premises of any manufacturer, importer, or wholesaler of tobacco products, and all premises of any tobacco leaf dealer or processor, and all tobacco storage facilities.
 Smoking is also permitted in non-enclosed areas of public places.[x]

 In places where smoking is permitted, it should be made sure that smoke from non-enclosed areas does not infiltrate into areas where smoking is prohibited.

-“No Smoking” signs or the international “No Smoking” symbol, should be clearly and conspicuously posted at all entrance to all public place and place of employment where smoking is prohibited by the owner, operator, manager, or other person in control of that place.[xi]
+“No Smoking” signs or the international “No Smoking” symbol, consisting of a pictorial representation of a burning cigarette enclosed in a red circle with a red bar across it, shall be clearly and conspicuously posted at every entrance to every public place and place of employment where smoking is prohibited by this part by the owner, operator, manager, or other person in control of that place.[xi]
 This restriction does not however apply to a place of worship.[xii]

 A person who knowingly smokes in an area where smoking is prohibited will be subject to a civil penalty of fifty dollars ($50.00).